bhawnasaini350/Financial_correlation_analysis/README.md

 2. Removes Trends and Seasonality
    - If the ADF test shows that the data is non-stationary, we need to differentiate or transform the data before analysis.
-   - Stationarity ensures that statistical properties like mean and variance remain constant over time.
+   - Stationarity ensures that statistical properties like mean and variance remain constant over time.```

 ---

-📌 Why Not Use Other Tests Instead of ADF?
+ Why Not Use Other Tests Instead of ADF?

 | **Test** | **Why Not Use It?** |
 |----------|---------------------|